Little Floramye

-Little Floramye (Mala Floramye) is operetta in three acts by Croatian composer Ivo Tijardović.
-It premiered on January 14, 1926 in Split.
+Little Floramye (Mala Floramye) is an operetta in three acts by Croatian composer Ivo Tijardović.
+It premiered on 14 January 1926 in Split.

 Synopsis

 The first act takes place at the Split waterfront right before the start of the First World War, the second in Quimperville, a small town near Marseille, just before the end of the War, and the third in Split after the war in the apartment of the Little Floramye's girlfriend.

 First act

 August.
 Carnival night.
 The Split waterfront is decorated with lanterns and flowers.
 In a crowd of students, Mirko is looking for his Floramye.
 Three older cavaliers get teased by the group of young man.
 In particular, they tease Mr. Bepo Pegula for his unsuccessful seductive tendencies.
 Floramye arrives at the waterfront.
-She, " the most beautiful flower of Split", sneaked out from home regardless of mother's ban to do so, and expresses love towards Mirko.
+She, "the most beautiful flower of Split", sneaked out from home regardless of mother's ban to do so, and expresses love towards Mirko.
 There is also a strict "guardian of morality and order" present who tries to impress the people by saying: "In the name of the steps, three laws back!", but also gets teased by a group of young men.
 Mrs. Petronila, angry at Floramye for disobeying her, came to the waterfront to look for Floramye and eventually sees her dancing with Mr. Dan and Mr. File.
 Floramye runs away when she sees her angry mother, while Dan and File try to calm her down.
-The most exciting part of the carnival - the election of the Carnival Queen, is getting closer.
+The most exciting part of the carnival – the election of the Carnival Queen, is getting closer.
 Floramye wins and chooses Mirko as her king.
 At the same time, boys tell Mr. Bepo that Floramye scheduled for a date with him.
 Mr. Bepo shows up at the alleged meeting location with a large bouquet, but instead of Floramye, who is at the time with Mirko, meets Mrs. Petrolina who arrived after hearing that someone was having a date with her daughter.
 Mr. Bepo gets hit in the head by Mrs. Petronila who also demanded form the guard to arrest him because of the attempted seduction of the juvenile.